awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

    1. Identify the S3 bucket where the snapshot is to be exported to\.
 The S3 bucket must be in the same AWS Region as the snapshot\.
 For more information, see [Identifying the Amazon S3 Bucket to Export to](#USER_ExportSnapshot.SetupBucket)\.

-   1. Create an AWS Key Management Service \(AWS KMS\) key for the server\-side encryption\.
-The KMS key is used by the snapshot export task to set up KMS server\-side encryption when writing the export data to S3\.
+   1. Create an AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) for the server\-side encryption\.
+The AWS KMS CMK is used by the snapshot export task to set up AWS KMS server\-side encryption when writing the export data to S3\.
 For more information, see [Encrypting Amazon RDS Resources](Overview.Encryption.md)\.

    1. Create an AWS Identity and Access Management \(IAM\) role that grants the snapshot export task access to the S3 bucket\.
 For more information, see [Providing Access to an Amazon S3 Bucket Using an IAM Role](#USER_ExportSnapshot.SetupIAMRole)\.